Full-time: 3 Years

 Markeaton Street, Derby Campus

-In 2018, BA (Hons) Media Production achieved 100% overall student satisfaction in the National Student Survey (NSS).
-This is a practical course where you’ll produce a substantial portfolio of high-quality media production work to impress potential employers.
+In this practical course, you’ll produce a substantial portfolio of high quality media production work to impress potential employers.

 From exciting competitions to collaborative projects with industry, you’ll be challenged to come up with innovative solutions in a range of inter-related media.
 Our students work regularly with organisations such as Derby County FC, the Derby Telegraph and Film City Derby Jazz & the BBC.
 You’ll hone your skills in our professional TV & Radio media studios, supported by an enthusiastic teaching team with extensive experience in the broadcast and new media industries.